lashford/modern-web-template/tutorial/index.md

 ###MongoDB integration

-I opted to use the Reactive Mongo driver to give me scalability with an asycrhonous, non-blocking interface to MongoDB.
+I opted to use the Reactive Mongo driver to give me scalability with an asynchronous, non-blocking interface to MongoDB.
 The guys over at [Play-ReactiveMongo](https://github.com/ReactiveMongo/Play-ReactiveMongo) have made this integration even easier with a Play 2 plugin.

 Adding the plugin to an app is simples...